-You pick up your phone — no notification, no real reason.
-You just reached for it.
-Setting mindful technology boundaries doesn't mean quitting your devices cold turkey.
-It means deciding, on purpose, when and how they get your attention.
+If your phone ends up in your hand with no notification and no real reason, that reach happened on autopilot.
+Mindful technology boundaries don't mean quitting your devices cold turkey.
+They mean deciding, on purpose, when and how they get your attention.

 What Mindful Technology Boundaries Actually Mean

 The goal is to stop letting your phone run your day without your permission.
-When you use devices with intention, you choose to look at them on purpose rather than reaching reflexively out of habit — you control your devices instead of the other way around.
+Using a device with intention just means you use it because you decided to - not because your hand got there first.
+You run the phone.
+Not the other way around.

-That shift matters more than you might expect.
-Research shows a negative association between smartphone overuse — more than 2 hours per day — and psychological well-being.
+That shift matters more than you'd think.
+Research shows a negative association between smartphone overuse - more than 2 hours per day - and psychological well-being.
 You don't have to hit a dramatic extreme for screen habits to quietly chip away at how you feel.

 More than 20 percent of Americans say they feel overwhelmed by the volume of digital information they receive each day, according to Pew Research.
-That overwhelm tends to spill into every room of your home, affecting your relationships, your focus, and your overall sense of calm.
+And that overwhelm doesn't stay in the inbox.
+It follows you to dinner, into conversations, into whatever calm you had left.

 Why Your Brain Notices Even When You Don't Look